-Eugene Melnyk assumed the role of sole owner, governor and chairman of the Ottawa Senators Hockey Club and Canadian Tire Centre on August 26, 2003.
+Eugene Melnyk assumed the role of sole owner, governor and chairman of the Ottawa Senators Hockey Club and Canadian Tire Center on August 26, 2003.

 Melnyk continues to monitor, evaluate and invest in a diverse range of biopharmaceutical research and development opportunities.
 In July 2011, after nearly three years of development as a privately held company founded by Melnyk, Trimel Pharmaceuticals officially began trading on the Toronto Stock Exchange (TRL:TSX).
 The company is focused on employing Localized Dosing Technologies (LDTs) to develop innovative patented medicines.
-He is also a major investor and chairman of PurGenesis Technologies, which applies a unique extraction technology to develop botanically-based products for medicinal use and other applications.
 Melnyk’s interest in building innovative companies extends beyond the biopharmaceutical sector.
-He is chairman and sole owner of Fusion Brands, a fully commercialized cosmetics company with a broad and award-winning product line distributed in more than 40 countries.
+He is chairman and sole owner of Fusion Brands, a fully commercialized cosmetics company with a broad and award-winning product line distributed in more than 25 countries.

 Melnyk is passionately committed to supporting the advancement of hockey at all levels of the game.
 Most recently, he was the owner of the Ontario Hockey League’s (OHL) Mississauga St. Michael’s Majors junior hockey team which he sold in May 2012.
-During his 11 year ownership tenure, the Majors qualified for the playoffs in 10 of 11 seasons and were 2010-11 finalists in both the Rogers OHL Championship Series and the Canadian Hockey League’s MasterCard Memorial Cup.
-Melnyk also served as chairman of the 2009 IIHF World Junior Hockey Championship in Ottawa, where Team Canada won its fifth consecutive gold medal.
+During his 11 year ownership tenure, the Majors qualified for the playoffs in 10 of 11 seasons and were finalists in both the Rogers OHL Championship Series and the Canadian Hockey League’s MasterCard Memorial Cup.
+Melnyk also served as chairman of the 2009 IIHF World Junior Hockey Championship in Ottawa.
 In April 2013, his organization worked closely with the Ontario Women’s Hockey Association in hosting the 2013 IIHF Women’s World Championship.

 Melnyk’s passion and advocacy for sport development extends far beyond hockey.
 In August 2007, he launched the national Patrons of Sport campaign to raise funds for Canada’s Olympians and top amateur athletes.
-As part of the Patrons of Sport initiative, Melnyk has provided financial assistance to more than 110 of Canada’s top amateur athletes.
-These Melnyk-funded athletes have won an impressive 16 gold, three silver and six bronze Olympic medals for Canada.
+Melnyk has provided financial assistance to more than 125 of Canada’s top amateur athletes.
+These Melnyk-funded athletes have won an impressive 16 gold, five silver and six bronze Olympic medals for Canada.
 Melnyk also supported Canada’s Alpine Ski Team by launching a unique national online fundraiser in preparation for the 2010 Olympic Games in Vancouver.